-Watch BBC Countryfile Autumn special
+Watch her on the BBC Countryfile Autumn special:

-Her sumptuous but eco-conscious textiles, artworks, fashion pieces and home goods don’t cost the earth, have healing plant properties and full local provenance.
+Her sumptuous but eco-conscious textiles, materials, artworks, fashion pieces and home goods don’t cost the earth, have healing plant properties and full local provenance.

 ‘Chemical dyes and textiles can be really bad for our health and that of those who make them – my products are not.
 I carefully source only non-harmful chemicals and dyes from plants and food waste; I use only recycled fabrics, organic UK silk, wool and sustainable, ethically produced, chemical-free hemp and bamboo fibres.’

 Each piece is hand-made, dyed and printed in Cardiff, Wales, and every item is unique.